-- Each port can belong to only one port trunk at a time. - A port mirroring target port can not be member of a port trunk.
-However, a port mirroring source port can be member of a port trunk. - If only one QinQ port is supported by the switch, the port working in QinQ mode cannot be a secondary member of a port trunk. - DHCP Relay Agent Client port cannot be a member of a port trunk. - Load balancing between the links of a bundle is randomized and may not be ideal.
-For instance, if three 100 Mbs links are aggregated, the resulting bandwidth of the port trunk may not be precisely 300 Mbs. - A Static MAC Address should not be configured to reside on an aggregated port it may cause some frames destined for that address to be dropped. - A secure port cannot be a member of a port trunk. - The IEEE 802.3ad Link Aggregation standard requires all physical links in the port trunk to run at the same speed and in full-duplex mode.
-If this requirement is violated, the performance of the port trunk will drop. - The switch will raise an appropriate alarm, if such a speed/duplex mismatch is detected. - STP dynamically calculates the path cost of the port trunk based on its aggregated bandwidth.
+- A port can only belong to one Link Aggregation Group (LAG) or port trunk at a time. - A port that is being mirrored (the target port) cannot belong to a LAG.
+However, any port that receives the mirrored traffic (the source port) can belong to a LAG. - If only one QinQ port is supported by the device, the port working in QinQ mode cannot be a secondary member of a LAG. - A DHCP relay agent client port cannot be a member of a LAG. - Load balancing between the links of a bundle is randomized and may not be ideal.
+For instance, if three 100 Mbps links are aggregated, the resulting bandwidth of the LAG may not be precisely 300 Mbps. - A static MAC address should not be configured to reside on an aggregated port it may cause some frames destined for that address to be dropped. - A secure port cannot be a member of a LAG.

+- The IEEE 802.1AX (formerly IEEE 802.3ad) Link Aggregation standard requires all physical links in the LAG to run at the same speed and in full-duplex mode.
+If this requirement is violated, the performance of the LAG will drop.
+The switch will raise an appropriate alarm, if such a speed/duplex mismatch is detected. - The Spanning Tree Protocol (STP) dynamically calculates the path cost of the LAG based on its aggregated bandwidth.
 However, if the aggregated ports are running at different speeds, the path cost may not be calculated correctly. - Enabling STP is the best way for handling link redundancy in switch-to-switch connections composed of more than one physical link.
-If STP is enabled and increased bandwidth is not required, Link Aggregation should not be used because it may lead to a longer fail-over time.
+If STP is enabled and increased bandwidth is not required, link aggregation should not be used, as it may lead to a longer fail-over time.